abh1nav/docker-elasticsearch/README.md

-#docker-elasticsearch
+# DevDB Elasticsearch

-Elasticsearch 1.4.1 (Java7) in a box.
+Elasticsearch 1.4.1 in a docker container - for when you need a quick ES node for development.

 ## Single Node with Ephemeral Storage

 ```
-docker pull abh1nav/elasticsearch
+docker pull devdb/elasticsearch:latest
-docker run -d --name es -p 9200:9200 abh1nav/elasticsearch
+docker run -d --name elasticsearch -p 9200:9200 devdb/elasticsearch
 ```

 ## Single node with Persistent Storage

 ```
-docker pull abh1nav/elasticsearch
+docker pull devdb/elasticsearch:latest
-docker run -d --name es -p 9200:9200 -v /home/asdf/elasticsearch-data:/opt/elasticsearch/data abh1nav/elasticsearch
+docker run -d --name elasticsearch -p 9200:9200 -v /tmp/elasticsearch:/opt/elasticsearch/data devdb/elasticsearch
 ```

-where `/home/asdf/elasticsearch-data` is where you want it to dump all the data files on your host.
+where `/tmp/elasticsearch` is where you want it to dump all the data files on your host.

 ## Cluster